 One can check baby’s weight only through the mother’s weight.
 If mother is not gaining according to stage of pregnancy and uterus is smaller than it should be than chances are that baby is not gaining weight.

-The gynaecologist checks whether the baby gaining weight or not.
-For this, ultra sound scan is best way.
+The gynecologist checks whether the baby gaining weight or not.
+For this, ultrasound scan is best way.
 Through this we can know the correct size and age of baby.
 Sometimes uterus can be smaller because wrong estimate of pregnancy dates.
 Once the health care provider gets sure of slow weight gain of baby in womb, blood test is done to check any

-Gynaecologist suggest regular ultrasound scan during pregnancy.
-No. Of ultrasound differ according to trimester of pregnancy but at least 2 scan are done in the last month to check
+Gynecologist suggest regular ultrasound scan during pregnancy.
+No. Of ultrasound differ according to trimester of pregnancy, but at least 2 scan are done in the last month to check

 A health care provider should also check the heartbeat rate as baby moves.
 So, the correct reason for slow growth can be examined.